 Overlooking beautiful Georges Bay, chartered fishing boats cruise offshore for marlin and divers cruise beneath the surface to explore impressive kelp forests, underwater caves and colourful sea life.

-On land, the one-hour return walk to St Helens Point takes in the spectacular Peron Dunes and vast ocean beaches that attract surfers and beach lovers alike.
+On land, the 1-hr return walk to St Helens Point takes in the spectacular Peron Dunes and vast ocean beaches that attract surfers and beach lovers alike.

 St Helens offers all the services of a busy town with a positively laid back vibe, and that's just the way the locals and visitors like it.
 There's no shortage of eateries and shops to hang out in and people watching is a favourite local pastime.